Alexandra Davidoff wrote looking for help with a Cameroonian lullaby called Mba Mon (My Son). Here’s her note…

 If anyone could help with the lyrics and/or a translation, please comment below.

 This article was posted on Wednesday, August 12th, 2020 at 6:37 pm and is filed under African Lullabies, Cameroon, Countries & Cultures, Ewondo, Languages, Lullabies, Mama Lisa, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply